AdobeDocs/experience-manager-cloud-service.en/help/security/cnd-and-waf-rules.md

 ---
-title: Configuring CDN and Web Application Firewall Rules to Filter Traffic
+title: Configuring CDN and WAF Rules to Filter Traffic
 description: Use the CDN and Web Application Firewall Rules to Filter Malicious Traffic
 ---

-# Configuring CDN and Web Application Firewall Rules to Filter Traffic {#configuring-cdn-and-waf-rules-to-filter-traffic}
+# Configuring CDN and WAF Rules to Filter Traffic {#configuring-cdn-and-waf-rules-to-filter-traffic}

 >[!NOTE]
 >
 >This feature is not yet generally available.
-To join the ongoing early adopter program, email aemcs-waf-adopter@adobe.com, including the name of your organization and context about your interest in the feature.
+To join the ongoing early adopter program, email **aemcs-waf-adopter@adobe.com**, including the name of your organization and context about your interest in the feature.

 Adobe tries to mitigate attacks against customer websites, but it may be useful to proactively filter requests matching certain patterns so malicious traffic does not reach your application.
 Possible approaches include: